 If you prefer a room, check out the fairgrounds’ hotel partner program, making it simple to find accommodations that are ideal for your needs.
-Each hotel offers its own, distinctive amenities and budget options, with a wide array of options that include Comfort Suites at Fairgrounds-Casino, just a skip across the street from the fairgrounds and rated #3 out of over 179 hotels on TripAdvisor.com; and the oh-so-conveniently located and highly-rated Holiday Inn Express Tampa Fairgrounds, serving up complimentary breakfasts and in-room comforts like Wi-Fi, coffee and tea.
+Each hotel offers its own, distinctive amenities and budget options, with a wide array of options that include Comfort Suites at Fairgrounds-Casino, just a skip across the street from the fairgrounds and rated in the top tier of hotels on TripAdvisor.com; and the oh-so-conveniently located and highly-rated Holiday Inn Express Tampa Fairgrounds, serving up complimentary breakfasts and in-room comforts like Wi-Fi, coffee and tea.

 Frequently Asked Questions